-- Hostel Prices: Expect to pay about $20- 30 USD a night for a dorm room in a hostel.
+- Hostel prices: Expect to pay about $30 USD a night for a dorm room in a hostel.

-- Budget Hotel Prices: Budget hotels range from $50-80 USD depending on how close to the city center you are.
+- Budget hotel prices: Budget hotels range from $50-80 USD for a single, with doubles averaging around $100 USD depending on how close to the city center you are.

-- Average Cost of Food: The average restaurant meals will cost you around $15 USD.
-If you are going to cook your own food, expect to pay between $50 to 75 USD per week.
-This city has a wealth of cheap and delicious ethnic restaurants.
-For ethnic fast food like pho, Taiwanese soup, or ramen to pay between $7 to $12 USD for a meal.
-Vancouver has a lot of really nice Asian and Japanese restaurants so gorge on them!
-It’s some of the best cuisine in Canada.
+- Average cost of food: The average restaurant meals will cost you around $15 USD.
+If you are going to cook your own food, expect to pay between $50-75 USD per week.
+This city has a wealth of cheap and delicious ethnic restaurants from ethnic fast food like pho, and Taiwanese soup to ramen and sushi, all for about $10 USD for a meal.
+Vancouver has some of the best Asian and Japanese restaurants in the country, so gorge while you’r there!
+It’s some of the best I’ve ever had during my travels, especially the sushi.

-- Transportation Costs: Adult fares for travel within the city centre costs $2.75 USD and are valid for 90 minutes.
-Travel to nearby places like North Vancouver, Burnaby and Richmond costs between $2.50 – $5 USD depending on the time of day and number of transit zones you cross.
-The ticket you receive is valid for 1.5 hours from the time of purchase and can be used to transfer to any bus, SkyTrain or the SeaBus during that time.
+- Transportation costs: Adult fares for travel within the city centre costs $2.75 USD in Zone 1 and are valid for 90 minutes.
+Travel to nearby places like North Vancouver, Burnaby, and Richmond costs between $2.50-5 USD depending on the time of day and number of transit zones you cross.
+The ticket you receive is valid for 1.5 hours from the time of purchase and can be used to transfer to any bus, SkyTrain, or the SeaBus during that time.
 A more convenient option for the traveler may be the day pass, which offers unlimited travel for a single day for $9.75 USD.
 To travel to the airport on the Canada Line, you can add a $5 top-up onto your existing transit ticket.